are guidelines for those considering contributing an article to Natural Life.

 pertinent books.
 Your

 submission should, where appropriate, include resource suggestions

-article, they should be
+article, it should be

-measurement minimum) electronic files in JPG format.
+horizontal and at least 600 pixels wide in JPG format.
 Please include photo credit

 than the writer, we require a

 you are submitting a photo that includes recognizable individuals

 should have a release form on file signed by those